-For each three bytes to be encoded there are 24 bits, thus, this will result in four 7-bits characters (from those selected above).
+For each three bytes to be encoded there are 24 bits, thus, they will result in four 7-bits characters (from those selected above).
 Encoded text lines are limited to 76 characters long, however encoded text line breaks are discarded in decoding.

-Of course it may happen the original message length is not a multiple of three.
+Of course, most often the original message length will not be a multiple of three.
 On that case either one or two zero value bytes are appended to the original data before encoding, for each appended byte one equal symbol is also appended to the encoded text.
-This informs the decoder it should discard either the last or the last two bytes.
+This informs the decoder it should discard either the last one or the last two bytes.